Exploring the Complexity of Deep Neural Networks through Functional Equivalence: Functionally equivalent Neural Networks

 Sign flipping invariance property can happen for neural networks activated by Tanh, Sin and odd functions.
+It is worth noting that Sigmoid does not have a straightforward Sign flipping invariance.
+While Sigmoid is an odd function up to a constant 0.5, it can be Sign-flipping invariant up-to a constant and the constant can be mitigated by using a bias\citep{martinelli2023expand}.
 The sign flipping invariance property can also be generalized to deep neural networks across any two consecutive layers.

 \begin{example}[Permutation] Consider two shallow neural networks $f(\cdot;\theta_1)$ and $f(\cdot;\theta_2)$ defined in Example \ref{example_scaling} with $\sigma$ being a general activation function.
 Let the dimension of the hidden layer of $f(x;\theta_1)$ and $f(x;\theta_2)$ be denoted by $m$.
 If there exists an $m \times m$ permutation matrix $P$ such that